-Communication.
-Conflict resolution.
-Talking.
-Its your new language.
-One that you need to muster well.
-And continue mastering for the rest of your married life.
-You need to find flow with hubby.
-Without taking intermittent breaks to ask your girlfriend for advice.
-Using social media to air the not-so-clean laundry is very un-neat.
+You need to find this flow with hubby – without taking intermittent breaks to ask your girlfriend for advice.
+Using social media to air the not-so-clean laundry is also very uncool.

 Well, that visit to his house?

 He was expecting you and your friends, he had done a mini house-makeover.
-And yes, his breath, it’s not that fresh and minty in the morning.
+And yes, his breath, it’s not that fresh and minty in the morning either.
 He likes his pancakes brownish, not black.

-And those socks….why do they have to be rolled up in a ball and thrown into clean-cloths section?
+And those socks….so why do they have to be rolled up in a ball and thrown into clean-cloths section?

 A whole lot.

-So why do new brides cry?
+So why do newly-wed wives cry?
 Emotional, psychological, physical, spiritual, social adjustments.